 Below is a list of all of the known various personas she’s adopted to date.
 Without a doubt, she’ll continue making up new names and new accounts.
-If you’re contacted by any strange accounts referencing me, my attorney (Sarah Cuellar), etc. please take screenshots and contact me.
+If you’re contacted by any strange accounts referencing me, my attorney (Sarah Cuellar), etc. please take screenshots, capture the full profile URL and contact me.

 - Nikki (another person she harassed in 2012 & early 2013)

 - David Paul